Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Preliminaries

 In the above $h_i: \mathcal{X}_i \to \mathbb{R} \cup \{ -\infty, \infty \}$ is a convex regularizer function, representing a regularization/exploration term.
-The equation~\eqref{forel} represents the population adaptation to the perceived evolution of utility values for each respective strategy of each player.
+The equation~\eqref{forel} represents how players adapt their mixed strategies to changing utility values.
+Observe, that without the regularization term, the map $Q_i$ would simply put all weight on the strategy with the highest utility.

-In binary games, each agent has only two strategies at his disposal, say $\alpha_0,\alpha_1$.
+In binary games, each player has only two strategies at his disposal, say $\alpha_0,\alpha_1$.
 The variable $x_i$ denotes then the proportion of time player $i$ plays strategy $\alpha_0$, and the proportion of $\alpha_1$ is given by $1-x_i$.
-Following~\cite{Mertikopoulos}, we introduce new variables $z_i \in \mathbb{R}$

-representing the difference in utilities between playing strategy $\alpha_1$ and $\alpha_0$.
-It was proved in~\cite{Mertikopoulos} that $Q_i(z_i+c,c)$ is constant in $c$.
-Therefore, without loss of generality, we can choose $c:=0$ and restrict our considerations to a $z$-dependent choice map $\hat{Q}_i(z_i):=Q_i(z_i,0)$.
+Following~\cite{Mertikopoulos}, we introduce new variables $z_{i} := y_{i\alpha_0} - y_{i\alpha_1} \in \mathbb{R}$, representing the difference in utilities between playing strategy $\alpha_0$ and $\alpha_1$.
+It is intuitively clear, and it was proved formally e.g. in~\cite{Mertikopoulos} that $Q_i(z_i+c,c)$ is constant in $c$, and therefore, without loss of generality, we can set $c:=0$, and restrict our considerations to a $z$-dependent choice map $\hat{Q}_i(z_i):=Q_i(z_i,0)$.
 Provided that $Q$ is sufficiently regular (e.g. continuous), the integral equation~\eqref{forel} can be converted to a system of differential equations

 given coordinate-wise by

 for details again see~\cite{Mertikopoulos}.